vbacollective/wasabi/docs/API_REFERENCE.md

 Public Function WebSocketGetErrorDescription(Optional ByVal handle As Long = INVALID_CONN_HANDLE) As String
 ```

-Returns a single human-readable string combining the error category, system code, and technical details.
+Returns a single human‑readable string combining the error category, system code, and technical details.

 ### WebSocketGetStats
 ```vb
 Public Function WebSocketGetStats(Optional ByVal handle As Long = INVALID_CONN_HANDLE) As String
 ```

-Returns a snapshot of connection metrics as a pipe-delimited string.
+Returns a snapshot of connection metrics as a pipe‑delimited string.

 ### WebSocketResetStats